sadiemac/devsK8s/ReCap.md

 Kubernetes security is an ongoing process that requires a holistic approach and continuous vigilance.

 Kubernetes is a powerful platform for managing containerized applications, and its adoption continues to grow as companies seek to embrace microservices and cloud-native architectures.

+- **To get started with learning Kubernetes**: Use this code repo to create your own cluster.
+This initial set-up uses Terraform Azure Provider to configure your cluster with 2 nodes.
+Then progress to provisioning your cluster with an Nginx instance and a manifest file that creates Custom Resource Definitions.
+Remember to use Kubectl to query and analyse the resources you've built.

+For your first project, try some simple Kubernetes deployments on your local machine before deploying to CSP of your choice.

+Github Repo for Nginx and CRD resource additions to your K8 Cluster Demo:

+K8 Playground:
+K8 Playground

+Getting Started with MiniKube:
+Getting Started with MiniKube